sylveon/SearchWithMyBrowser/ReadMe.md

 Copyright © 2017 Charles Milette <charles.milette@gmail.com>
 This work is free.
 You can redistribute it and/or modify it under the terms of the Do What The Fuck You Want To Public License, Version 2, as published by Sam Hocevar.
 See the LICENSE file for more details.

+This software comes without any warranty, see the DISCLAIMER file for more details.

 Some assets used where designed by my friend [dAKirby](http://dakirby309.deviantart.com/).
 See his other icons [here](http://dakirby309.deviantart.com/art/Simply-Styled-Icon-Set-664-Icons-FREE-469662576).